 What are the different types of project management software?

-Here’s our list of the different kinds of project management tools and apps you can find:
+Here’s our list of the different types of project management tools and apps you can find:

 Multiple users can access the platform to work together.
 Project information is updated in real-time.
 Task, subtask, and chat tools are provided to keep everyone aligned.